-About 10 desks are available in three or four Architecture Annex offices in any given academic year.
-You will share the office with other students.
+In any given academic year, there may or may not be approximately 10 desks are available in three or four Architecture Annex offices.
+If available, you will share the office with other students.
 Desk availability varies each year and the we cannot guarantee that each student will get an individual desk.
 Priority is given to those who